-If you opted to have it mailed to you.
+Bring your badge if you opted to have it mailed to you.
 If you misplace it, you’ll be charged a $5 replacement fee.
 When you enter the Salt Palace, you should encounter stations to pick up your lanyard and swag bag!!!

-For those who opted to pick up your badge, you have to go back to the entrance between 200 and 300 West on the South Temple side of the convention center.
+For those who opted to pick up your badge, you have to go back to the 200 and 300 West entrance on the South Temple side of the convention center.
 Then you’ll have a long hike to the main events of RootsTech, but the trade-off should be shorter lines than last year.
 Fingers crossed!

 Tip 2: Plan Your Schedule in Advance